 The recent Tathra fire disaster occurred with media raising issues that the FBEU has been highlighting for decades – response issues and turf wars.
 Our handling of this achieved the highest level of scrutiny into NSW fire Services in a generation, and paved the way for real reform over the next few years.
 Automatic (GPS) vehicle locators on all fire appliances (incl RFS), a centralised mapping and response system, and changes to the Rural Fires Act (S44 in particular) should remain our focus in the short to medium term.
 Any changes will come with a perception of wins and losses from both sides, but improvements for firefighters and the community (and a reduction in needless duplication) can and should be secured.

 Five terms as an official of the FBEU is a lot to reflect on.
 Jim Casey and I developed a lot of political capital over our first five years as Secretary and President.
 We gained a lot of trust with members and won some great campaigns.
 Then we entered a very difficult period of industrial relations under a hostile conservative Liberal government.
 Finding a way through all of that to get good outcomes for members and achieve important reform meant spending what political capital we had – and I’m ok with that.
 It’s no good having that amount of capital and doing nothing with it – anyone can stay popular and achieve nothing.
 Sacrificing popularity for what you believe to be right is harder and remains a key challenge for officials going forward.
-I’m proud of the outcomes and legacy we leave for the future, particularly the defense of our worker’s comp and D&D, as well as the campaign to stop station closures.
+I’m proud of the outcomes and legacy we leave for the future, particularly the defense of our worker’s comp and D&D, as well as the successful campaign to stop station closures.

 I’d like to thank rank and file FBEU members for their trust and support during my time as an official, as well as the other officials who stood side by side with us.
 In particular I must mention some comrades who had a major influence on me (in chronological order) – Darryl Snow, Mark Paloff, Jim Casey, and Chris Read.
 Darryl and Mark identified me as an up and coming activist in the 90’s and pushed me in the deep end, confident that I would do good things for the FBEU.
 Jim backed me as his President giving me the opportunity to carry out that prediction with him.
 Chris became a key adviser and mentor throughout my time as President and remains in my view as the single most effective FBEU member, official, and staff member the Union has ever had.
 Given our history that’s saying a lot – he stands among giants in all three areas.